karlrobeck/resume-generator/README.md

 **Desktop Layout**: Side-by-side resizable panels for editor and preview
 **Mobile Layout**: Tab-based interface with Editor and Preview tabs for optimal mobile experience

+## Progressive Web App (PWA)

+This application is fully configured as a Progressive Web App, enabling you to:

+- **Install Locally** - Add Resume Builder to your home screen on any device
+- **Work Offline** - Continue editing and viewing resumes without internet connection
+- **Fast Loading** - Service worker caches assets for instant app startup
+- **Auto Updates** - Automatically fetches new versions in the background
+- **Native Feel** - Runs as a standalone app without browser UI chrome

+### Installing the App

+**Desktop (Chrome/Edge/Firefox):**
+1. Visit the live demo URL
+2. Look for "Install" button in the address bar or menu
+3. Click to install as a desktop app

+**Mobile (Android):**
+1. Open the site in your browser
+2. Tap the menu and select "Install app" or "Add to Home Screen"
+3. Launch from your home screen

+**iOS/macOS:**
+1. Open the site in Safari
+2. Tap the Share button
+3. Select "Add to Home Screen"

 ## Resume Markdown Format